Felipe-noob/turtlebot2_ros2_rasp3/README.md

 The details should be all described and function with ROS2 interfaces and graphs for the final release.

 [^1]: Since we only have a limited set of desired end positions (2 on each side), this will be abstracted away and stored on a lookup table.

+### Implementation

+ROS2 has a feature called "composition".
+This allowes multiple talkers, listeners, servers and clients.
+Notably, actions are not supported, the easiest solution found is to first get turtle_id, then to call the system shell to launch another ros2 process with the action and the necessary node name remapping.
+This solution is by no means good practice, but it gets the job done for a beginner.

 ## Future Work

 The Kinect camera is not yet tested.
 Ideally, this should be able to run on a Raspberry Pi 3 (1GiB, 16GiB).